micro/go-micro/README.md

 ## FAQ

+### What happened to Go Micro?

+Go Micro has now moved back to being a personal project.
+So no longer lives under the organisation github.com/micro.
+The company is now doubling down on Micro itself and has pulled in the needed interfaces to consolidate a Server, Framework and CLI into one tool.
+Go Micro is now no longer maintained by a company.

 ### Why has the license changed from Apache 2.0 to Polyform Noncommercial

 Go Micro has largely been a solo maintained effort for the entirety of its lifetime.
 It has enabled the creation of a company called Micro Services, Inc. which